This is the multi-page printable view of this section. Click here to print.

 Detailed Information

-On the Detailed Information tab, you can view the detailed information of the Listener and modify necessary information.
-The detailed information varies depending on the Load Balancer in use.
+Detailed Information tab allows you to view the Listener’s detailed information and edit the necessary details.
+Detailed information varies depending on the Load Balancer in use.

 L4 Load Balancer Detailed Information